agchivite/TokenHelper/README.md

 The main idea is to store your data from your journal token activity and suggest which token to bet on.

-- Like a "mega-app-note" to your bets.
+- Like a "mega-app-note" to your bets with charts support.

 ## MongoDB